 There are a few mini heaters available for snowmobiles, specifically to keep devices warm.
 Again, cheap handwarmers work, too.

 I’ve tested my iPhone without connecting it to power on single digit days and the juice lasted 4-5 hours with Bluetooth and Wi-Fi turned off to conserve power, which is important.

 Your mileage may vary, but having a charging system is recommended.
-If you’ve got a fat wallet there are several mounts with wireless charging.
+There are several mounts with wireless charging which you may want to consider.
 Some are even heated!

 BRP fired the first snowball with Connect, the proprietary dashboard that does exactly that.
 At this time the system seems limited to BRP “compatible apps” but dash screens for phones are clearly the next big thing in snowmobiling.